soundsrc/git-lfs-fcgi/README.md

 ## Configuration file

-The configuration file defines global settings and a list of repositories we'll be hosting for.
+The configuration file defines global settings for the server and a list of repositories.
-Individual storage paths and credentials can be defined for each repository.

 ### Global Settings

-Global settings which can be specified are defined here:
+Global settings are defined here:

 	base_url _url_
-		Set the base URL of your web server. i.e. "https://git.mydomain.com" This will be the best URL used for generating download and upload links.
+		Set the base URL of your web server. i.e. "https://git.mydomain.com" This will be the URL used for generating download and upload links for the Git LFS client to upload and download objects.

 	port _number_
 		The listening port number.
-Not valid in FastCGI mode.
+Ignored in FastCGI mode.

 	chroot_path _path_
 		Optional chroot to a folder.
 Repository LFS objects will be contained to this folder.